 4. Temporary Kill Switch

 A temporary kill switch helps you stay private only when your VPN connection drops.
 It, however, does not work when you disconnect your connection with a VPN.
-Moreover, a temporary or regular kill switch does not protect your device from IP leaks during the restart or shutdown.

 Considering the information mentioned above, if you wish to remain protected at all times online, a permanent kill switch is what you should go for.